Unsworth: Public services

-Before its the closing of its public enquiry counter in 2017, Unsworth residents had been able to access services in neighbouring Whitefield, however the nearest accessible police station to Unsworth is currently in Bury.
+Before the closing of its public enquiry counter in 2017, Unsworth residents had been able to access services in neighbouring Whitefield, however the nearest accessible police station to Unsworth is currently in Bury.
 A Police Community Support Officer is assigned directly to the village, along with an Inspector, a Police Sergeant, and a Police Constable.

 Public transport is co-ordinated by Transport for Greater Manchester.
 The 97 bus runs along Hollins Lane, connecting the village with both Manchester and Bury, The 94 also runs between North Manchester General Hospital and Bury every hour, while the 135 to services between Bury and Manchester, along with the 95 service between Bury and Salford can be accessed from the Blackford Bridge bus stop on Unsworth's western boundary.

 Statutory emergency fire and rescue service is provided by the Greater Manchester Fire and Rescue Service, with the closest fire station being in Whitefield.